 The Acer Chromebook 315 feels well built, with no gaps or flaws in the construction.
-Despite being made almost entirely of plastic, it doesn't scratch or pick up oil from your fingers easily.
+Despite being almost entirely of plastic, it doesn't scratch or pick up oil easily.
 The hinge feels quite solid and stable.
-There's a bit of flex in the keyboard deck and display, but the entire laptop feels significantly tougher when it's closed.
+There's a bit of flex in the keyboard deck and display, but the entire laptop feels sturdy when closed.

 The Acer Chromebook 315's hinge is alright.
-It feels well built and opens smoothly, and doesn't wobble very much while typing.
-However, because the laptop is so light, the keyboard deck lifts while opening the lid, so you can't open the laptop with one hand.
+It feels strong and smooth, and it doesn't wobble very much while typing.
+Because the laptop is so light, the keyboard deck lifts while opening the lid, so you can't open the laptop with one hand.
 That said, it's a quality-of-life feature typically found on more expensive laptops, so it isn't all too surprising that it isn't present on a budget Chromebook.

-The Acer Chromebook 315 has good portability.
-You might need to use a slightly larger bag to carry it around, but it shouldn't bother most people since it isn't very heavy.
-The charger is small and light and can easily be brought around.
+The Acer Chromebook 315 is easy to carry around.
+You might need to use a slightly larger bag, but it isn't very heavy.
+The charger is compact and fits easily into most bags.

 The Acer Chromebook 315 has poor serviceability.
 It's very easy to open up, requiring you to remove 10 Phillips screws, pry the plastic cover open with a pick, and detach the clips.
-Unfortunately, you need to make sure to get the model with the components you want since none of the parts are upgradeable.
-Opening the laptop and making changes to the hardware may void the manufacturer's warranty.
+Unfortunately, you need to make sure to get the model with the components you want since none of the parts are user-upgradeable.
+You can see the user manual here.

-The Acer Chromebook 315's screen supports up to a 60Hz refresh rate but isn't compatible with any variable refresh rate technology, which is typical for most Chromebooks.
-As you can see by the amount of ghosting in our motion blur photo, the response time is slow, so fast-moving content doesn't look very good.
+The Acer Chromebook 315 is only available with 60Hz displays, which is typical for most Chromebooks.
+As you can see by the amount of ghosting in the motion blur photo, the response time is slow, so fast-moving content doesn't look very good.

 The Acer Chromebook 315 has a mediocre maximum brightness that isn't enough to overcome glare in well-lit rooms.
 It also isn't suitable for use outdoors, or in very sunny rooms.
 The screen does get dim enough for use in dark rooms without causing eye strain, though.